themadan/amitness.github.io/content/pages/about.md

 ### What I do

-I'm currently pursuing my undergraduate in Computer Engineering.
+I'm currently working as a software engineer.

 ### About this blog

 The goal of this blog is to talk about things that I'm working on.
-I'll discuss my challenges, approaches, successes and failures.